yipben/fall3/clust/proj1_README.md

 ## proj1_start.R

 This file contains all the code necessary to begin clustering listings.
-You can either cluster with just the distance matrix calculated from the document-term matrix, or there is also the option to join on additional listing info with the function `join_list`.
-If you take the second route, make sure to consider scaling the variables you add on.
+Note: including latitude and longitude in calculating distance matrix may or may not be valid (pending Dr. Wheeler's answer)